 Financial and Business Reporting

-As detailed in the Directors’ Report within the Annual Report, the Board has confirmed that it is appropriate to adopt the going concern basis in preparing financial statements.
-The Directors have also explained in the Strategic Report section in the Annual Report their assessment of the prospects of the Company and the Group.
+As detailed in the Directors’ Report within the Annual Report, the Board has confirmed that it is appropriate to adopt the going concern basis in preparing the consolidated and Company financial statements for the year ended 30 June 2020.
+The Board has explained within the Viability Statement section of the Strategic Report within the Annual Report for the year ended 30 June 2020 that it has assessed the prospects of the Company and the Group, taking into account the Group and the Company’s current position and principal risks.

 Risk Management and Internal Control